-Must-see attractions in Hvar include the incredible Hvar Fortress which can't be missed by history buffs and anybody who appreciates a great view!
-It is a bit of a climb to get to the old fortress but from the site you can see the whole town and harbour, and there is a lovely, reasonably priced cafe for refreshments.
-If you are a seeker of beautiful beaches then you can't visit Hvar without making the short trek to Dubovica beach, which is often delightfully free of crowds.
+Must-see attractions in Hvar include the incredible Hvar Fortress which can't be missed by history buffs and anybody who appreciates a great view.
+It is a bit of a climb to get to the old fortress but from the site you can see the whole town and harbour, and there is a lovely cafe for refreshments.
+Lovers of beautiful beaches can't visit Hvar without making the short trek to Dubovica Beach, which is often delightfully free of crowds.